IgrikXD/Easy-SDR/Useful info/How to work with SDR receivers on Linux.md

 ![Upgrade](../Resources/SDR%20on%20Linux/Linux-8-Make.png)
 ![Upgrade](../Resources/SDR%20on%20Linux/Linux-9-Rtl-biast.png)

-**Important notice**, do not try to make sudo make install, this command will work fine, but running the package with rtl_biast -b X will not work.
+Important notice, **do not try to make "sudo make install"**, this command will work fine, but running the package with rtl_biast -b X will not work.
 This error was not eliminated by the developer at the time of April 2018.

 If you want to disable this mode, use the following command:
 ```sh